SerhiiZahuba/Zabbix-bareos/README.md

 4. Run **bareos.discovery.py** to be sure that all was configured correctly (you should get valid JSON)
 5. Put scripts in zabbix-agent scripts dir & set correct permissions
 6. Put **userparameter_bareos.conf** in **zabbix_agentd.d** dir and restart agent
-7. Import value maps
-8. Import template
+7. Import template
-9. Assign template on host
+8. Assign template on host